 Additionally, it is a good idea to set financial goals and give yourselves deadlines for meeting those goals.
 For example, identify one or two specific problem areas, brainstorm possible solutions, and then set a date you intend to solve the problem by.
 Last but not least, turn to various support systems, including other friends and family members who have been where you are, or self-help groups or financial advisors who can help steer you in the right direction.

 If money and other circumstances have taken their toll on your marriage and you are in the midst of a potential divorce, you will need professional assistance to help you walk through the divorce process.
 Be sure to speak with a qualified Kane County divorce lawyer to equip yourself with the knowledge and resources you need to protect your finances and your rights.
-Call Shaw Family Law, P.C today at 630-584-5550 for a consultation.
+Call Shaw Sanders, P.C., P.C today at 630-584-5550 for a consultation.